robkemp/AmericanCommunitySurvey_PUMS_Tutorial/Tutorials/basic_pums.md

     library(car)
     library(dplyr)

 After this, we need to load our data in.
-I decided NOT to make this an RStudio project to make sure people that don't want to use RStudio can use it easily.
-The most important part is telling R where the folder for the tutorial is.
+While this repo can be used as an RStudio project, you don't have to.
+If you don't, then the most important part is telling R where the folder for the tutorial is.
 If you're using Windows, make sure you change the `\` to `/` so that R can read it.
 The first command does that, the second loads the data into an object called `data`.
 NOTE: Larger states or the